ClinicalTrials.Veeva

 • Volunteering to participate in the study,

-Training Booklet Content The training booklet will be prepared by utilising literature reviews, research results, evidence-based practice guidelines.
-After the training booklet is prepared, it will be sent to expert opinion.
-Expert opinions will be obtained according to DISCERN measurement tool.
-In the training booklet, it was used to ensure the compliance of individuals on hemodialysis with non-compliance with fluid control, diet and medication management and to improve the quality of life by providing individuals with healthy lifestyle behaviours.
+Training Booklet Content The training booklet will be prepared using literature reviews, research results, and evidence-based practice guides.
+After the training booklet is created, it will be sent for expert opinion.
+The training booklet will include topics on fluid control, diet, and medication management.

 • Knowing the functions of the kidneys